-To celebrate Indigenous Business Month, we asked our Instagram followers to share their favourite Aboriginal and Torres Strait Islander businesses.
-From cafes to chocolatiers, jewellery makers to furniture stores – we received a great range of businesses to explore.
+To celebrate Indigenous Business Month, we’re highlighting some great Aboriginal and Torres Strait Islander businesses.
+From clothing to chocolatiers, jewellery makers to furniture stores, dance classes and tours – there’s a great range of businesses to explore.

 There are plenty of great ways you can support your favourite business.
-You can leave a positive review, like and subscribe to their channels, or buy a gift for yourself or loved one.
+You can leave a positive review, like and subscribe to their channels, join events or buy a gift for yourself or a loved one.

 Chocolate On Purpose